jpbeverly/wow_website/content/authors/admin/_index.md

 title: Josh Beverly
 ---

-Josh Beverly is currently an adjunct professor at Bethel University, where he currently teaches two sections of Principles of Economics and one section of Personal Finance.
+Josh Beverly is currently an adjunct professor at Bethel University, where he teaches two sections of Principles of Economics and one section of Personal Finance.

 Josh recently finished his Ph.D. in Economics from the Agricultural and Applied Economics Department at Virginia Tech.
 Josh's research interests include labor economics, rural and regional economics, time series analysis and applied econometrics.